 The History of Charter Schools in Alabama

-One charter school in Sumter County, Alabama, is committed to integration.
-It’s perhaps strange to read about school integration more than 60 years after Brown vs Board of Education – but Sumter County, AL remains a deeply segregated area.
-University Charter School is an excellent example of how charter schools serve marginalized groups and help bring diversity to a community.
-This charter school received a five-year grant in 2018.
+- University Charter School is an excellent example of how charter schools serve marginalized groups and help bring diversity to a community.
+Committed to integration, this charter school received a five-year grant in 2018.

 The Specific Challenges of Growing a Charter School in Alabama